 Basic and diluted earnings per share: Basic earnings per share is computed by dividing net income by the weighted-average number of shares of common stock outstanding.
-Diluted earnings per share is computed by dividing net income by the weighted-average number of shares outstanding increased by the number of shares of common stock which would be issued assuming the exercise of employee stock options and the conversion of preferred stock.
+Diluted earnings per share is computed by dividing net income by the weighted-average number of shares of common stock which would be issued assuming the exercise of employee stock options and the conversion of preferred stock.